-Tommy Dewar was born in Perth in 1864 and was one of the biggest shapers of the Scotch Whisky industry in the 1800s.
+Tommy Dewar was born in Perth in 1864.
+He was one of the biggest shapers of the Scotch Whisky industry in the 1800s.

-As his name suggests, he is the son of John Dewar, the founder of John Dewar & Sons.
+As his name suggests, Tommy Dewar is the son of John Dewar, the founder of John Dewar & Sons.

-Tommy first started off in his father’s business in 1881, when it was under the leadership of his older brother John.
-He was made a partner and turned out to be an impressive leader, with plenty of personality to do the job.
+Tommy first started off in his father’s business in 1881.
+Back then it was under the leadership of his older brother John.
+He was made a partner and turned out to be an impressive leader.
+Tommy had plenty of personality to do the job.

-In 1888 he was sent to London to improve the sales of Dewar’s in the capital, and saw great success, despite the fact that his first contacts were either dead or bankrupt.
+In 1888 he was sent to London to improve the sales of Dewar’s in the capital.
+He saw great success, despite the fact that his first contacts were either dead or bankrupt.

 Tommy turned his misfortune into opportunity and was soon selling his blends to some of the best restaurants in London.

-Within 5 years he had sold his products to the Savoy and even eventually became one of their longest staying guests, occupying an apartment from 1904 until 1930.
+Within 5 years he had sold his products to the Savoy.
+Eventually he even became one of their longest staying guests, occupying an apartment from 1904 until 1930.

-Tommy was nothing if not an ideas man, and he played a large part in making Dewar’s one of the best selling Whisky brands both during his lifetime and today.
+Tommy Dewar was nothing if not an ideas man.
+He played a large part in making Dewar’s one of the best selling Whisky brands both during his lifetime and today.